amcginlay/sns-webserver/README.md

 - Create an Amazon Linux EC2 instance
 - Use Instance Type t2.micro
 - Use a public IP
-- Use a role that permits remote access via Systems Manager and full access to SNS
+- Use a role that permits remote access via Systems Manager (SSM) and full access to SNS
 - Use a security group to open port 80
 - Tags: Name=**sns-demo**
 - Connect to **sns-demo** with Session Manager and start the webserver as follows